 Every month, several follicles begin to mature in a woman’s ovary.
 These follicles contain eggs, but only one matures fully and releases the egg.
 However, we need to retrieve several mature eggs during a cycle.
 This is why we stimulate the ovaries with hormones, which then produce more eggs than usual.
 All the eggs can be used for further treatment, or frozen for future use.

 These additional methods increase the likelihood of conceiving, ensure a smooth pregnancy and carrying a healthy child to term.
 They include ICS, PICSI, Microfluidic Sperm Sorting, Embryoglue and other approaches.
 As they are above-standard, they are not yet covered by insurance.

-After the successful collection of eggs and sperm, we fertilize all applicable eggs in the laboratory.
-We then cultivate and monitor the fertilized eggs (embryos) for several days.
-If some do not develop well, we need to exclude them from the cycle.
-On the fifth day after fertilizing the eggs, we know how many embryos we can continue to use.
-We will freeze high quality embryos that we will not use for fertilization right at that time.
+After successful egg and sperm retrieval, we fertilise all viable eggs in a laboratory.
+We then cultivate and monitor the fertilied eggs (embryo) for several days.
+If some do not develop properly, we need to discard them from the cycle.
+We know how many embryo are viable at day 5 after fertilisation.
+Healthy embryos that are not used immediately are cryoconserved.

-In a normal transfer, we transfer the embryos after 2 to 3 days of cultivation in the laboratory.
-Prolonged cultivation lasts for 5 to 6 days and we have better results with it, because after 5 days we can safely recognize which embryos are best developed and the best quality.
-By cultivating the embryos longer, and then transferring them to the uterus, we increase the likelihood that they will hold and develop into a healthy baby.
+Standard laboratory cultivation time is 2 to 3 days before embryo is transferred into the uterus.
+Prolonged cultivation takes 5 to 6 days and results in greater success, because after 5 days we know for sure which embryos develop best.
+By cultivating the embryos for longer and transferring them later, we increase the probability that they hatch and develop into a healthy child.